WHAT TO BRING TO

 Brushes

-This can be a store bought palette or even just use a board with baking paper clipped with bull dog clips as shown.
-I like my palettes no smaller than 20x30cm
+This can be a store bought palette or even just use a timber board roughly 20x30cm.
+Don’t forget the bulldog clip!

 palette knife